EduanWilkinson/ncov_cpt/narratives/ncov_cpt.md

 ---

 # [Executive summary](https://nextstrain.org/community/EduanWilkinson/ncov_cpt?c=clade_membership&d=map&p=full&transmissions=hide)
-The emergence of a novel coronavirus, SARS-CoV-2, in December 2019, progressed to become a global pandemic in a few months and reached South Africa at the beginning of March 2020.
+The emergence of a novel coronavirus, SARS-CoV-2, in December 2019, progressed to become a global pandemic over a few months, which reached South Africa at the beginning of March 2020.
 <br><br>
-The first reported case was documented in the KwaZulu-Natal province on the east coast of the country.
-The case was associated with a retuning traveler from Europe.
+The first reported case was in the KwaZulu-Natal province on the east coast of the country.
+The case was associated with a returning traveler from Europe.
 Within days similar cases of SARS-CoV-2 were being documented in Gauteng and the Western Cape Province.
-<br><br>This report focuses on the early epidemic in Cape Town, which is the main economic and population hub in the Western Cape province of South Africa.
+<br><br>This report focuses on the early epidemic in Cape Town, which is the main economic and population hub in the Western Cape (WC) province of South Africa.
 To this end we have excluded sequences from KRISP - which was the focus of the [first NGS-SA report](https://nextstrain.org/groups/ngs-sa/narratives/COVID19-KZN-27June20).
 <br><br>
 The [Network for Genomics Surveillance in South Africa (NGS-SA)](https://www.krisp.org.za/ngs-sa/) was establish to investigate the genetic diversity of SARS-CoV-2 within the Republic.
 NGS-SA is a collaborative network of ten government and university laboratories in South Africa.